 The many types and individual components of infrastructure can create massive complexities for solution providers.
 To increase the speed to market, infrastructure must be packaged into services that are easily accessible and drive economies of scale.
 As a result, Infrastructure is typically packaged up and sold in portions, commonly referred to as:

-The iDigi Device Cloud is an infrastructure service designed to provide application integration with device networks.
+Device Cloud by Etherios is an infrastructure service designed to provide application integration with device networks.
 In the Cloud stack it provides the services typically associated with IaaS and PaaS.
-Based upon an extended cloud computing model, the iDigi Device Cloud solves the challenges of massive scalability and service reliability of the Internet of Things while meeting the security requirements of globally accepted standards for security and privacy.
+Based upon an extended cloud computing model, Device Cloud solves the challenges of massive scalability and service reliability of the Internet of Things while meeting the security requirements of globally accepted standards for security and privacy.

 The Cloud serves the purpose of providing data services to customer applications through published interfaces.
 This data comes from M2M devices that are used to connect local networks, such as ZigBee or Wi-Fi, to the cellular network.